 For SSH (URLs starting with

-depending on your configuration) to have a private key.
-Deploy keys are more secure
+command (usually root, depending on your configuration) to have a private key.
+Deploy keys are

-than personal access tokens and can be configured on the per-repo basis.
+more secure than personal access tokens and can be configured on a per-repo basis.

 Other git hosting services should also support either SSH or HTTPS auth, and would be configured in a similar fashion.